-For various values of n, generate the $n^2 \times n^2$ matrix A described in Problem 5 and a random vector b with n^2 entries.
-Time how long it takes to solve the system $A\mathbf{x} = \mathbf{b}$ with each of the following approaches:
+For various values of n, generate the $n \times n$ matrix A described in Problem 5 and a random $n \times 1$ vector b.
+Time how long it takes to solve the system Ax = b with each of the following approaches:

-1. Convert A to CSR format and use scipy.sparse.linalg.spsolve() (spla.spsolve()).

-2. Convert A to a NumPy array and use scipy.linalg.solve() (la.solve()).
+- 1. Convert A to CSR format, then use scipy.sparse.linalg.spsolve(). - 2.
+Convert A to a NumPy array, then use scipy.linalg.solve().